 Are there micro data available to the public?

-What percentage of the American work force is covered by benefit s such as employer provided childcare or adoption assistance?
+What percentage of the American work force has access to employer provided childcare?

-The costs of legally required benefits (workers compensation, Social Security, Federal unemployment and State unemployment are published as part of the Employer Costs for Employee Compensation (ECEC) series.
+The costs of legally required benefits (workers compensation, Social Security, Federal unemployment and State unemployment) are published as part of the Employer Costs for Employee Compensation (ECEC) series.
 The cost trends of these legally required benefits are also included in the benefit series published as part of the Employment Cost Index (ECI).
-To view the latest benefit breakout go to http://www.bls.gov/ncs/ect/.
-We suggest for obtaining information on rights as they pertain to mandatory benefits, visit the Department of Labor Website.
+To view the latest benefit breakout go to www.bls.gov/ncs/ect/.
+For obtaining information on employee rights as they pertain to mandatory benefits, the BLS suggests visiting the Department of Labor Website.

 What are frozen retirement plans and how prevalent are they?